 The Research School of Engineering has a number of partnerships and links with community, not-for-profit and social enterprises working on humanitarian engineering.
-The benefits of these opportunities are far reaching with students obtaining a deep understanding of how their knowledge and skills can help to advance the well-being of humanity as a whole.
+The benefits of these opportunities are far reaching with students obtaining a deep understanding of the ways their knowledge and skills can help to advance the well-being of humanity as a whole.

-Abundant Water (AW) working in Laos, Nepal and Timor-Leste to provide access to clean drinking water through ceramic water filters
+Abundant Water (AW) working in Laos, Nepal and Timor-Leste to provide access to clean drinking water through ceramic water filters.

-Enable Development (ED) a social enterprise working towards greater empowerment and inclusion of people with disabilities
+Enable Development (ED) a social enterprise working towards greater empowerment and inclusion of people with disabilities.

-Engineers Without Borders Australia (EWB) working towards creating social value through engineering
+Engineers Without Borders Australia (EWB) working towards creating social value through engineering.

-Okra supporting the development and use of off-grid energy networks
+Okra supporting the development and use of off-grid energy networks.

 Abundant Water, Enable Development and Okra were all founded or co-founded by ANU engineering graduates, highlighting the potential of ANU engineers to create lasting and positive social change.

-Such opportunities can be incorporated into courses such as ENGN4200, ENGN2706, ENGN4712, ENGN4221, ENGN3100/3200 or the 3rd/4th year Engineering for a Humanitarian Context special topic.
+These experiences can be incorporated into courses like ENGN4200, ENGN2706, ENGN4712, ENGN4221, ENGN3100/3200 or the 3rd/4th year Engineering for a Humanitarian Context special topic.

-Read about Sarah's trip to Cambodia
+Read about Sarah's trip to Cambodia.